grandes-ecoles

 Theorem 2: If $F$ is a continuous function, then there exists at least one solution of the Cauchy problem (1).

-QIII.7 Differential equations Qualitative Analysis of DE Solutions View
+QIII.7 First order differential equations (integrating factor) Qualitative Analysis of DE Solutions View

 We consider the particular case for $d = 1$ given for all $y \in \mathbb{R}$ by $F(y) = 3|y|^{2/3}$ and $y_{\text{init}} = 0$.
 Show that this Cauchy problem admits infinitely many global solutions.